obsidianmd/obsidian-maps/README.md

 ### Examples

-See the [example files](https://github.com/obsidianmd/obsidian-maps/tree/master/examples) to see working map views in Obsidian.
+Open the [example files](https://github.com/obsidianmd/obsidian-maps/tree/master/examples) in Obsidian to see working map views with markers, icons and color already configured.

 ### Markers